 - REPLACEMENT PART – Use this tilt latch to replace old or broken window tilt latches to maintain safety...

-- This sash lock is used on vertical sliding windows constructed of wood or vinyl materials
+- This sash lock can be used on horizontal and vertical sliding windows constructed of aluminum, wood and...

 How to Choose Replacement Windows